-Each year the Davenport House Museum recruits and trains teenagers to become tour guides through two Junior Interpreter programs – one offered in the summer which is open to any interested student and the other offered in the fall to students through Savannah Arts Academy’s American history classes.
+Each year the Davenport House Museum recruits and trains teenagers to become tour guides through two Junior Interpreter (JI) programs – one offered in the summer which is open to any interested student and the other offered in the fall to students through Savannah Arts Academy’s American history classes.
 These programs have been a proving ground, producing a remarkable number of museum ambassadors who have gone on to become stand-out students in high school and later in college.
-To acknowledge this record, in March 2011 the Davenport House Endowment Directors initiated a scholarship for an outstanding high school student who demonstrates qualities which put the museum and its community in the best light.
-This year for the first time, two students will be recognized.
-The awards presentation will take place at the Davenport House’s Spring Garden party on Thursday, June 6.
+To acknowledge this record, in March 2011 the Davenport House Endowment Directors initiated a scholarship for an outstanding high school student who demonstrates qualities which put the Museum and its community in the best light.
+This year the Davenport House Museum recognizes three young people to receive the Davenport House Community Service Scholarship.
+All graduating seniors associated with the Museum will be recognized at its annual Spring Garden Party which will be held on Sunday, May 31.

 The DH has chosen to recognize three young people with its scholarship because the work of each has contributed to the life of the Museum in exemplary ways and each is deserving of recognition for their volunteerism and community service.